merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Binutils or if something is wrong

 It’s tricky sometimes with binutils (like `as`, `ar` and especially `ld`).
-**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!) and GNU `ld` often doesn't work well because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
+**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!) and I could not use GNU `ld` because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
 I got errors about incompatible libraries while I was trying to use GNU `ld`.

 But, often packages are successfully built with binutils which the process catches (usually, Solaris `/usr/ccs/bin` ones), but sometimes something is failing.
 Then: